AbhinavDusi/ai-dotsandboxes/README.md

 The Minimax Player chooses a move by employing a minimax algorithm, simulating its and its opponents' future moves and choosing the optimal move by maximizing its score to a certain depth (implemented as a depth of 3).

-## Deep Q Learning Player
+## Deep Q Learning Ensemble

-The Deep Q Learning Player chooses a move by using a neural network to determine the max quality move at each state, after being trained with thousands of episodes.
+The Deep Q Learning Ensemble takes the vote of a collection of Deep Q Learning Players, with each choosing a move by using a trained neural network to determine the max quality move at each state, after being trained with thousands of episodes.

 ### Training Information

 #### Hyperparameters

+- Replay Memory Capacity: 5000
+- Minibatch Size: 8
 - Number of Episodes: 1000
-- Learning Rate (alpha): 0.0001
+- Learning Rate: 0.15
-- Exploration Rate Start (epsilon_0): 0.99
+- Initial Exploration Rate: 0.94
-- Exploration Rate Decay (epsilon_decay): 0.001 (Exponential Decay)
+- Exploration Rate Decay: 0.001
-- Discount Factor (gamma): 0.9
+- Discount Factor: 0.89
-- Target Update: Every 10 episodes
+- Target Update Frequency: 1
-- Minibatch Size: 16
+- Hidden Layer Size vs Input Layer Size Factor: 2

 #### Topology